Skip to content

 • Itself → child gets the parent's current session knowledge

-• A closed/passed task → child inherits that task's exploration and discoveries
+• A closed/completed task → child inherits that task's exploration and discoveries

 • A sibling task → child builds on a peer's work